NacarateJ/jaqueline-nacarate-the-bjj-log-app-api/README.md

 * To start the Front-end run npm start
 * To start the Back-end run npm run server
 * It might ask about the Firebase-Key but just ignore it.
 Since the Firebase Storage is connected to ImageKit you should be able to have access to the videos I already have on the app.

+PS: The BJJ LogApp is still a work in progress.
+On the profile page we have full CRUD operations for the videos and the next step is to implemet the same for the users.